djrprofessional/Defensible-TAR-eDiscovery-Analytics-Demo/README.md

  Demo

-A portfolio-ready legal technology project - demonstrates how I would approach a defensible technology workflow for litigation support, eDiscovery analytics, TAR-style prioritization, privilege escalation, QC sampling, and matter-level reporting.
+Legal technology project - demonstrates how I would approach a defensible technology workflow for litigation support, eDiscovery analytics, TAR-style prioritization, privilege escalation, QC sampling, and matter-level reporting.

 ## Why this project
 - advanced analytics and machine learning strategies for litigation workflows